IBM/platform-services-python-sdk/update_service.md

 # create a virtual environment using the current python version, store in "./venv"
 python -m venv ./venv

+# Activate the virtual environment
-# source in the resulting "activate" script to use the virtual environment
+# On Linux/MacOS source in the "activate" script created by the "venv" module:
 . venv/bin/activate
+# On Windows, run the "activate" script created by the "venv" module:
+venv/scripts/activate

-# Install dependencies, run unit-tests and link-check the project
+# Install dependencies, run unit-tests and lint-check the project
 make all
 ```
 4. Make sure that the integration tests and working examples run clean for your service.